altipla-consulting/k8s-oom-monitor/README.md

 ### Uninstall

-To remove the application and all the authorizations it creates in the install tutorial you can use the following commands:
+To remove the application and all the authorizations it creates in the install tutorial use the following commands:

 ```
 kubectl delete deployment k8s-oom-monitor